Home>Lavender>Hidcote

 Choosing a size:

 • For window boxes and other containers, start with the smallest plants, which come in P9 pots and are a year old.
 If you plant them outside, do it from the end of May when the soil is nice and warm.
-They are the cheapest way to start a lavender hedge, but you will have to wait a year or two longer for them to knit together.
+They are also the cheapest way to start a lavender hedge, you only have to wait a year or two longer for them to knit together.

-• For borders, hedges and edges, two-year-old plants in 1 litre pots are ideal.
+• For quick borders, hedges and edges, or simply specimen shrubs that provide "instant" impact, larger plants in 2 litre pots are ideal.
 You get more root and more flower in the first year, and they do not look lost planted at one plant every 13" (33cm).
 By the end of the first summer, they will have joined up.

 Features